-The Oxford University Business Economics Programme (OUBEP) is an intensive two-week executive education programme based in Oxford.
+The Oxford University Business Economics Programme is an intensive, two-week development experience for the next generation of senior leaders.

 By combining high-calibre academic tuition, industry-leading keynote speakers, and a diverse group of delegates, OUBEP creates a dynamic space to explore economic theory and applications which can be used to create strategic impact.